A Reconfiguration and Commentary on Revelation 1-3

 Chapter 1 19 “Write, therefore, what you have seen, what is now and what will take place later.

-Although the book of Revelation primarily consists of prophecies about the distant future, small sections refer to events of the past and of the time of John, specifically: the fall of Satan and the temptation of Eve (4032BC) (see Rev. 12 in [7]); Jesus' ministry (c.
+Although the book of Revelation primarily consists of prophecies about the distant future ("what will take place later"), small sections refer to events of the past and of the time of John ("what is now"), specifically: the Heavenly Council at creation (4034BC) (see Rev. 4 in [9]), the fall of Satan and the temptation of Eve (4032BC) (see Rev. 12 in [7]); Jesus' ministry (c.
 30AD) and the Judahite's tribulations (c.
-70AD) (Rev. 12 [7]); events in the churches of John's time (1st century) in Ch.
-2-3 .
+70AD) (Rev. 12 [7]); and events in the churches of John's time (1st century) (Rev. 2-3) .

 Chapter 1 20 The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.

-It appears that the worldwide Christian community is divided into 7 "churches" (the lampstands), and Jesus controls these "churches" through 7 angels (the stars).
+This passage explains the meaning of the two images in this vision that are connected to Jesus: the seven golden lampstands (1:12 in A1) and the seven stars (1:16 in the pivot) (the attributes of Michael detailed in Unit B are not explained).
+Apparently the worldwide Christian community is divided into 7 "churches" (the "golden lampstands"), and Jesus controls these "churches" through 7 angels (the "stars").
 These angels are the "eyes and horns" of the Lamb in Rev. 5:6, the spirits sent out into the world (see also Rev 3:1); we do not. however, believe that these are the 7 spirits of Rev. 1:4 and 4:5.
 (Note that the metaphor is changed from "stars" in this verse to "eyes and horns" in Rev. 5:6, perhaps to align with the image of Christ as a "Lamb" in chapter 5.)

 5.2 Commentary on the Reconfigured Epistles - Chapter 2 & 3